Breast Augmentation in Melbourne, Australia

 Will Breast Surgery Affect Breastfeeding Later in Life?

-- The answer to this question depends on what type of breast surgery you choose.
-For safety and best results, it is often best to avoid incisions around the nipple-areola complex, as well as breast implant placement above the muscle.
+- It can depend on what type of breast surgery you choose.
+It is often recomended to avoid incisions around the nipple-areola complex, as well as breast implant placement above the muscle.

-- We recommend placing breast implants be below the muscle and incisions made under the breast.
-This allows for a lower chance of nipple sensation loss and best results if you are planning on breastfeeding children later in life.
+- We recommend placing breast implants below the muscle and incisions made under the breast.
+This allows for a lower chance of nipple sensation loss and desired results if you are planning on breastfeeding children later in life.

-- It is important to remember that many women are unable to breastfeed, regardless of whether they have undergone a breast augmentation procedure or not.
-However, breast augmentation may affect your ability to breastfeed, especially if you decide to have an incision around the nipple.
+- Many women are unable to breastfeed, regardless of whether they have undergone a breast augmentation procedure or not.
+However, breast augmentation may affect your ability to breastfeed.

-- It is also possible that you may experience a slight loss of nipple sensation, however, these side effects are rare when using “under the muscle” implants.
+- It is also possible that you may experience a slight loss of nipple sensation.

 What is the Minimum Age for Breast Implants?